Escrito por el compositor Alexander Sparinsky (desde Kiev)

 On March 1, the entry for the first day, corresponding to the beginning of the war on February 24, was published and was read in the subject of Music and Culture at Granada as an example of the importance of music in military conflicts and, specifically, of traditional music for understanding the culture of other peoples.

 In the following days, the entries corresponding to the following days of the invasion were published.
 From the first month, however, the publications became weekly due to the "new normality" of the war.
 After the third month, it was decided to publish the next entry in monthly format, and the last three in quarterly format, ending the diary to start new projects.
-Currently, therefore, the diary is complete and includes up to August 24, 2022.
+On February 24, 2023, we published the last entry, one year after the war began.

 March 3, 2022